 ▶ DiSPEL: A Framework for SoC Security Policy Synthesis and Distributed Enforcement

-◾An automated framework for enforcing system-level security requirements via synthesizable security policies within acceptable overhead constraints using a feedback path to discard lower-ranked policies.
+◾ Developed an automated framework for enforcing system-level security requirements via synthesizable security policies within acceptable overhead constraints using a feedback path to discard lower-ranked policies.

-◾Specifying diverse security policies represented in a high-level 3-tuple representation with reconfigurability makes it extendable to any bus-based SoC for various threat models and trust assumptions.
+◾ Specifying diverse security policies represented in a high-level 3-tuple representation with reconfigurability makes it extendable to any bus-based SoC for various threat models and trust assumptions.

-◾A hybrid approach to incorporate diverse bus-level security policies involving multiple IPs through a centralized policy module and IP-level policies through bus-level wrappers.
+◾ A hybrid approach to incorporate diverse bus-level security policies involving multiple IPs through a centralized policy module and IP-level policies through bus-level wrappers.

 ▶ DIVAS: An LLM-based End-to-End Framework for SoC Security Analysis and Policy-based Protection

-◾An automation framework for generating queries from user-given specifications and security requirements to identify CWEs by leveraging the LLM knowledge base for any generic bus-based SoC.
+◾ Developed an automation framework for generating queries from user-given specifications and security requirements to identify CWEs by leveraging the LLM knowledge base for any generic bus-based SoC.

-◾Analyzing and correcting SVAs generated by LLMs for a target SoC and converting SVAs to respective security policies followed by enforcing through a centralized security module or bus-level wrapper based on the security specifications.
+◾ Analyzing and correcting SVAs generated by LLMs for a target SoC and converting SVAs to respective security policies, followed by enforcing through a centralized security module or bus-level wrapper based on the security specifications.

 ▶ LATENT: Leveraging Automated Test Pattern Generation for Hardware Trojan Detection